Artificial Intelligence – Machine Learning

 Inductive logic programming

 Inductive logic programming (ILP) is a subfield of symbolic artificial intelligence which uses logic programming as a uniform representation for examples, background knowledge and hypotheses.
-Given an encoding of the known background knowledge and a set of examples represented as a logical database of facts, an ILP system will derive a hypothesised logic program which entails all the positive and none of the negative examples.
+Given an encoding of the known background knowledge and a set of examples represented as a logical database of facts, an ILP system will derive a hypothesized logic program which entails all the positive and none of the negative examples.
 An example ILP Schema contains positive examples, negative examples and background knowledge to generate a hypothesis.
 Inductive logic programming is particularly useful in bioinformatics and natural language processing.

 Similarity and metric learning